krokoreit/spObjectStore/README.md

 # spObjectStore Library

 This library provides a container object to store, retrieve or interate through objects based on an identifier, whereby
-&bull; these other objects are of one specific class
+&#8277; these other objects are of one specific class
-&bull; and such class being defined when creating the storage container object
+&#8277; and such class being defined when creating the storage container object

 As the storage container is designed as a templated class, meaning any class type of objects can be stored, all you need to consider is
-&bull; the design and functions of the class to be stored
+&#8277; the design and functions of the class to be stored
-&bull; the identifier strings used to id your objects
+&#8277; the identifier strings used to id your objects

 The storage container can be created to store objects without sorting, sorting them in A to Z order or sorting them by a custom callback function, which allows you to sort items in any way you want.